December 2013 Spuyten Duyvil derailment: Cause

 In early April, federal investigators revealed that after the accident, Rockefeller had been diagnosed with severe obstructive sleep apnea, a complication of his obesity, which may have contributed to his loss of attention.
 His blood had also been found to have a small amount of chlorpheniramine, an anti-histamine commonly found in over-the-counter cold medications.
 Possible sedative effects require that those medications be contraindicated for use while driving or operating heavy machinery and include a warning to that effect on their packaging.
 While Rockefeller had initially denied taking any such medications to investigators, his lawyer said that would not justify a criminal charge, a step the district attorney's office said it was still considering at that point.

-The NTSB's final report, issued almost 11 months after the accident, reiterated many of its earlier conclusions that positive train control would have prevented the accident by automatically applying the brakes in the curve, and that Rockefeller's sleep disorder was the likely reason for his loss of attention.
+The NTSB's final report, issued almost 11 months after the accident, reiterated many of its earlier conclusions that positive train control (PTC) would have prevented the accident by automatically applying the brakes in the curve, and that Rockefeller's sleep disorder was the likely reason for his loss of attention.
 It went on to fault Metro-North for not routinely screening for sleep disorders employees in positions defined by federal regulations as safety-sensitive, and the FRA for not requiring railroads to do so.
 Lastly, it said that the failure of the glazings, or the windows on the cars, contributed to the loss of life and severity of injury.

+By 2020 Metro-North had installed PTC on the Hudson Line, as well as the Harlem Line in eastern Westchester, Putnam and Dutchess counties, accounting for 68 percent of its trackage.
+The railroad blamed the delays on difficulties experienced by the private contractors installing it.